Contact Form Design: Dos and Don’ts

 In an autoresponder, make sure you let people know what is your average response time, in order to set realistic expectations.

-The hard-to-get form
+The hard-to-get contact form

 If people need to scroll and click too much to find your contact form, it’s a sign you need to rethink the user journey.
 It’s only human to expect to find the contact area easily (or figure out how to navigate the website); otherwise, they will leave.